GU-DataLab/stance-detection-KE-MLM/README.md

 ## Usage

+We tested in `pytorch v1.8.1` and `transformers v4.5.1`.

 Please see specific model pages above for more usage detail.
 Below is a sample use case.

 ### 1. Choose and load model for stance detection